For most adults, the idea of going back to school can be daunting. You’re likely asking yourself questions like:

 Consider the following four factors when deciding if you are “ready” to go back to school to take control of your future.

-4 Factors to Consider When Returning to School as an Adult
+4 Questions to Ask When Returning to College as an Adult

 Start by thinking through your weekly schedule.
 Write out a list of your commitments, including work, standing appointments, and even the errands you have to do weekly in order to keep your life functioning.
 Then analyze that list and see if you have a few hours per week that you could set aside for school.